-I learned the importance of community, and how to stand up for what you believe in from my very fiery Italian family.
+But I learned the importance of community, and how to stand up for what I believe in from my very fiery Italian family.
 I grew up in South Jersey, where there are no shortages of opinions.
 (It's gravy, not "pasta sauce.")